rtgodwin/rtgodwin.github.io/_pages/session9.md

 DC 15 lockpick.
 3 [specters](https://dr-eigenvalue.github.io/bestiary/creature/specter) appear.

 ## G13
-> A battle rages between Zhents and guards.
+> A battle rages between 6 Zhent thugs (20hp) and 4 guards ([Veterans](https://dr-eigenvalue.github.io/bestiary/creature/veteran) with 30hp).
+Lady Gralhund shouts "the  Watch are on their way!"
+The southern door is slightly ajar and you can hear someone curse and a boot hitting a door.